Thesis / Dissertation Information

 The Office of Research and Graduate Studies (ORGS) publication Thesis/Dissertation 101 is a comprehensive, step-by-step guide for students and mentors.
 The guide outlines what to do, in what time-frame, and what forms to use from inception of the research project to the final approval and electronic upload of the successfully defended thesis or dissertation.

-Graduate students in the clinical M.S. in Oral Biology program at A&M Baylor College of Dentistry may be eligible for a grant from the Office of Research and Graduate Studies of up to $1,500 to aid thesis research, depending on availability of funds.
+Graduate students in the clinical M.S. in Oral Biology program at Texas A&M University Baylor College of Dentistry may be eligible for a grant from the Office of Research and Graduate Studies of up to $1,500 to aid thesis research, depending on availability of funds.
 Not all expenses related to every thesis research project are considered allowable from ORGS funds.
 Expenses considered non-allowable from ORGS funds must be paid from another source.

 Before Grant-in-Aid funds may be approved or used